bigdots/calculate-in-js/Readme.md

 # arithmetic.js

-A small library for mathematical operation in Javascript. only include:
+A small library for mathematical operation in Javascript. only support:

 + add (+)
 + sub (-)